thermotools/KineticGas/README.md

 ## Building from source

-The current build system is set up to support Mac/Linux.
-If you create a build system for Windows, please leave a PR.
+A build system using `cmake` and `make` is set up to support Mac, Linux and Windows.
+For Mac machines running on intel chips, one compiler flag must be modified.

-### First Try
+### First Try - For Mac/Linux
 If all goes well, running

 ```